seabbs/personal-server/README.md

 ```

 ## Future developments

+Below are the current aims for this repo, any suggestions for improvements are welcome.

 - [ ] Automated tear down and restarting of Rstudio Server on R release.
 - [ ] Jupyter Notebook hosting.